 4. Students can control the pace of the reading and the reading selection, through having the computer read only the words they are having difficulty decoding or a whole paragraph or passage.

-5. Students can manipulate the rate of read-back to allow for variations in the speed they process auditory information.
+5. Students can manipulate the rate of read-back to allow for variations in the speed they process auditory information. by: Mallory Harris

 The driving question for this post was, "What assistive technologies are available to you as a teacher?"

 For this assignment, I Googled assistive technology in the classroom.
 There were some pretty interesting results.
 The first resource that I cam across was Bookshare.
 It is a website with a free online library for people with print disabilities.
 The website help people who have trouble reading.
+This website seemed like it could be very useful for me in the future because I am going to be an english teacher and some of my students may be able to get some use out of the site.

 The next resource that I found was Quality Indicators for Assistive Technology.
 This is a website that offers information in its resources section as well as access to the QIAT list serv.
 The list serv is an excellent forum to keep current with new developments in AT and the latest websites and other resources.